-Successfully integrating a new ERP plan is not an easy task.
+Delivering a successful ERP implementation project is not an easy task.
 Many companies struggle to strike a balance between real-time and batch integration and between external and internal ERP systems.
 Enterprise resource planning is a complex challenge, with many points to be considered before launching a new strategy.

-According to Panorama Consulting's independent ERP research over the past five years, the average cost of ERP implementation is approximately $6.1 million with an average duration of 15.7 months.
-Traditionally, ERP implementation fails because managers fail to consider:
+According to Panorama Consulting's independent ERP research over the past five years, the average ERP implementation cost is approximately $6.1 million with an average duration of 15.7 months.

 "You don't want to treat ERP as a small project.
 You want to make sure you have a dedicated focus on the people who are addressing organizational change management aspects," he says.
 "People always think end-user training when they think of organizational change, but there's so much more that needs to happen before end-user training in order for it to be successful."